 These IRI messages shall omit the CIN (see ETSI TS 102 232-1 [9] clause 5.2.4).

-The threeGPP33128DefinedIRI field in ETSI TS 102 232-7 [10] clause 15 shall be populated with the BER-encoded IRIPayload.
+The @LI-PS-PDU.payload.iRIPayloadSequence.iRIContents.threeGPP33128DefinedIRI field of the LI_HI2 message shall be populated with the BER-encoded IRIPayload as described in in ETSI TS 102 232-7 [10] clause 15.
 When an additional warrant is activated on a target UE and the LIPF uses the same XID for the additional warrant, the MDF2 shall be able to generate and deliver the IRI message containing the MMEStartOfInterceptionWithEPSAttachedUE record to the LEMF associated with the additional warrant without receiving a corresponding xIRI.
 The payload of the MMEStartOfInterceptionWithEPSAttachedUE record is specified in table 6.3.2-6.

 For records related to SMS over NAS in EPS, the process detailed in clause 6.3.2.3.3 shall be used.